Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Security Features

 Well, security isn’t a top-grade one unless you’re subscribed to the Pro version.
-For almost six dollars a month, you get an enterprise-grade firewall that detects and blocks any potentially dangerous websites and keeps your database safe from viruses and malware.
+For almost $6 a month, you get an enterprise-grade firewall that detects and blocks any potentially dangerous websites and keeps your database safe from viruses and malware.
 Plus, some advanced parental controls help keep your child away from explicit or age-inappropriate websites.

 Conclusion